Functional Skills Qualifications (FSQ) outcomes

 FSQ English comprises 3 components: Reading, Writing, and Speaking, Listening and Communicating.
 Assessments for the different components can be taken at different times and can individually be re-taken after a fail result.
 To pass the qualification, all components must be passed.

-For FSQ English, results are shown for the Reading and Writing components and for students who have taken both components.
+FSQ English results are shown for the Reading and Writing components and for students who took both.

 No data is shown for the Speaking, Listening and Communicating component.

-The Speaking, Listening and Communicating component is internally assessed and centres may not record fail attempts.
-As a result, no accurate data on the number of students attempting assessments in the Speaking, Listening and Communicating component is currently available.
+This component is internally assessed, and centres may not record fail attempts.
+Accurate data on students attempting this component is currently not available.

 Data on FSQ outcomes is sent to Ofqual twice a year by awarding organisations.